on-api/on-api/2.6.0/spec/orders.md

 ### orderId

 * Data format: ID
-* Required in response
+* Mandatory in response
 * Key for order

 ### path

 * API path for the specific order
-* Required in response
+* Mandatory in response
 * In response only

 ### accessId

 * Data format: ID
-* Required in response
+* Mandatory in response

 This field is a reference to accessId in the [accesses](accesses.md) API